So what's the easiest way to get your kitchen familiar with some new chiles?

 A chipotle in adobo is the perfect complement for this salsa and will sweeten it up a touch if you want it to taste less earthy.
 But please keep in mind that this is optional as I know some of you crave that rustic, earthy flavor!

 Either way, you'll end up with an enchantingly colored Salsa that works wonders on tacos but can also hold its own next to a bowl of chips.

 I'm also partial to adding a chipotle because it ends up giving you a similar flavor profile to Salsa made with Pasillas de Oaxaca.

 Yes, there is another type of Pasilla out there that originates from the Oaxaca region in Mexico and it is smoked (just like chipotles).
 Traditional Pasillas are not smoked.

-So when you’re buying your Pasillas keep in mind that nomenclature — if it’s labeled as Pasilla de Oaxaca then it’s going to be smoked and will have a slightly different flavor profile than traditional Pasillas.
+So when you're buying Pasillas keep in mind that nomenclature -- if it's labeled as Pasilla de Oaxaca then it's going to be smoked and will have a slightly different flavor profile than traditional Pasillas.
 (See here for our Pasilla de Oaxaca Salsa.)